Sometimes, characters don't have the physical strength of the Lightning Bruiser

 - In Dungeons & Dragons 3.5, the Eberron setting's Artificer class is all about this.
 They can craft items cheaply (and without knowing the spells normally required to do so), spend multiple uses of a charged item at once to increase its power, temporarily turn any item into a magic item, or change the effects of magic items.
 They also get some abilities for healing/damaging Constructs - the setting also introduces a Construct race who can treat parts of his body as magic items, meaning that these will see plenty of use.
 It's generally considered one of the most powerful classes in the game, if one of the most difficult to play.

-- Dawn Of War 2 has the tactical marine squad lead by Tarkus.
-Compared to the other squads at your disposal, they are basically middle of the road units (until Tarkus gains the temporary invicibility ability virtually required to win anything on Primarch difficulty) but their main advantage is the huge number of accessory slots they possess.
+- Dawn of War 2 has the tactical marine squad lead by Tarkus.
+Compared to the other squads at your disposal, they are basically middle of the road units (until Tarkus gains the temporary invincibility ability virtually required to win anything on Primarch difficulty) but their main advantage is the huge number of accessory slots they possess.
 Thus Tarkus is usually the one toting the medkits, grenades and other sundry expendables in many missions.

 - In Warhammer Fantasy Battles, scrollcaddies are a common use of low level wizards who just walk around ready to dispell enemy spells.